Bunker/pitslamp.com/content/blog/2012-10-25-new-design-updated-portfolio.md

 #### PitsLamp.be

 The url for the dutch RSS of pitslamp.be is changed to <a href="http://www.pitslamp.be/feed" title="RSS feed of pitslamp.be" rel="me">http://www.pitslamp.be/feed/</a>.
-You will still receive updates on the old RSS url, but they&#8217;ll be in English.
+You will still receive updates on the old RSS url, but they'll be in English.